aha-app/aha-services/docs/slack_commands.md

 * /aha initiative **[Initiative name]**

 ## Troubleshooting
-To help you troubleshoot an error, we provide the detailed integration logs below.
+To help you troubleshoot errors, we provide the detailed integration logs below.
 Contact us at support@aha.io if you need further help.